 Of course I set the linear acceleration to [0,0,-9.82961] and not the position.
 Sry about that mistake.

 make sure your initial yaw rotation in SITL is 0 (as your rotation in matlab).

 Have you tried to wait about 50 seconds (of the simulation time).
 I think it should stop showing bad AHRS and then you should be able to arm.

 Don’t give it up

-Great thanks for your patients
+Great thanks for your patience

 At the beginning (first few seconds) there’s no “BAD AHRS”- error and the yaw value oscilates near zero.

 But at some point the deviation from zero get’s bigger and bigger.